-Chetwynd Barracks' long military heritage has resulted in an interesting and valued historic environment within the site.
-The site was first developed as the Chilwell National Shell Filling Factory during the First World War, which was largely destroyed in a 1918 explosion in which 134 people died.
+- 2.30 Chetwynd Barracks' long military heritage has resulted in an interesting and valued historic environment within the site.
+The site was first developed as the Chilwell National Shell Filling Factory during the First World War, which was damaged in a 1918 explosion in which 134 people died.
 The Grade II listed memorial to the explosion, is a key focal point within the site, and is surrounded by memorial gardens.

-After the First World War, the site was redeveloped as Chetwynd Barracks.
+- 2.31 After the First World War, the site's use as an army storage depot eventually led to its development as Chetwynd Barracks.
 Whilst many of the buildings constructed since that time are of limited heritage interest - and there are no other listed buildings on the site - several buildings are nevertheless worthy of retention in future development as military heritage assets.
 Their retention will help to provide character to new development and create a sense of place.

-Whilst the initial development of Toton Sidings was undertaken in the mid-19th century, the remaining railway infrastructure is utilitarian in nature and of no notable heritage value.
-There are no designated or non-designated heritage assets elsewhere at Toton.
+- 2.32 Whilst the initial development of Toton Sidings was undertaken in the mid-19th century. the remaining railway infrastructure is utilitarian in nature and of no notable heritage value.
+There are currently no designated or nondesignated heritage assets elsewhere at Toton.

-The existing communities surrounding the Masterplan area include several Conservation Areas and Listed Buildings, with particular clusters in Stapleford, Sandiacre and Long Eaton, and along the Erewash Canal.
+- 2.33 The existing communities surrounding the Masterplan area include several Conservation Areas and Listed Buildings, with particular clusters in Stapleford, Sandiacre and Long Eaton, and along the Erewash Canal.

 - National Shell Filling Factory memorial

 - Former Red Cross nurses building

 - 23 Woodside House

-- (4) Williams Barracks/Press House
+- Williams Barracks/Press House (4)

 - Command Centre

 - Former Munitions Depot

-Fig 15.
+Fig 14.
 Built heritage holding a degree of historic interest